zalando-incubator/clin/docs/README.md

 #...
 ```

-If a variable, found in manifest is not defined in the context – the process
+If a variable found in the manifest is not defined in the context, the process
 will be interrupted.

 ### Includes
-Manifest can include other yaml file
+The manifest can include other YAML files

 ```yaml
 #...